 - Create a question based on the above information that you your classmates can answer to deepen their understanding.

-- The transferable vocabulary word is perimeter .
+- The transferable vocabulary word is designing.
+What does this word mean?
 Explain how the transferable vocabulary can be used in another subject?